 3. Savoury sauce

 If you’re not much of a dessert fan, try making a savoury sauce with rhubarb.
 The tartness is an ideal match for oil-rich fish, such as mackerel, and richer meats, such as duck and pork.
 Put chopped rhubarb in a pan with some grated fresh ginger, a little orange zest and a splash of water, then simmer until tender.
-Add a little sugar and simmer until the sauce thickens slightly.
+Next, simply add a little sugar and simmer until the sauce thickens slightly.

 Put 500g chopped rhubarb, 1 chopped onion, 100ml cider vinegar, 1cm grated fresh ginger, 100g chopped dates and 100g light muscovado sugar in a large saucepan and bring to the boil.
-Reduce the heat and simmer for 15 min or until slightly thickened, then transfer to a sterilised jar, cover and leave to cool completely.
-It will keep in the fridge for up to a month and tastes great combined with cheese and crackers.
+Reduce the heat and simmer for 15min, or until slightly thickened, then transfer to a sterilised jar, cover and leave to cool completely.
+Your chutney will keep in the fridge for up to a month and tastes great combined with cheese and crackers.